 - apply professional learning and collaboration within and beyond their secondary education context.

-Ākonga require the support of a partner school in order to enter this programme.
+Ākonga require the support of an approved partner school in order to enter this programme.

 A Mentor Teacher will guide you in a range of learning experiences and school-based tasks designed to develop your teaching practice alongside qualified kaiako.
 This time in school ensures you have the opportunity to directly connect theory (online learning) with practice (what you experience in schools).
 You are expected to contribute to the mahi of your partner school, based on your areas of skill or interest.

 If you have an existing relationship with a school (you already work there, or are well known to them), please approach them to seek candidate support for your application.
 Schools are busy places, so please contact them first to make an appointment.
 When you are in discussions with the school, please email or bring them a copy of this School Placement Information.
 This document includes the following: